 Supporters will tell you fluoridation reduced tooth decay, but the facts don't line up.
 Tooth decay rates have indeed dropped all over the world, but there is no difference between fluoridated areas in the U.S. and areas in Europe where fluoridation is rare.

-There are, however, growing concerns about the safety of this "unregulated drug" - a poison more harmful than lead, yet consumed without limit and little warning.
+There are, however, growing concerns about the safety of this "unregulated drug" - a poison more harmful than lead, yet consumed without limit.

 The American Dental Association describes fluoride as a "naturally occurring element that prevents tooth decay."
 But not all fluorides are the same.
 The naturally occurring element in water is calcium fluoride and is never used in fluoridation.